 You might be able to eat the same amount of food as your best friend, add in an entire tub of Ben & Jerry’s, and still not gain weight.

 You know how chubbier women often have to do all kinds of cardio in order to stay slim?
 Well our adaptive metabolisms keep us lean by default.
 Doing cardio while gaining weight is still a good idea in terms of maintaining good general health, but not for the purposes of staying slim.

-Third.
-Appetite Hormones and Stomach Capacity.
+Small Appetite and Stomach

 The fact that we’re awesome at building lean muscle while we’re in a hearty caloric surplus is all well and good, but the problem remains: eating a huge caloric surplus is really damn hard.
 To make matters even more frustrating, nobody else seems to understand this.

 Maybe you’ve read about the “Paleo” approach to dieting—about how avoiding grains, beans, peanuts, potatoes, dairy, and junk food can help you become lean and muscular.
-This restrictive approach to nutrition works by cutting high calorie foods that people often overeat.
+This restrictive approach to nutrition works by cutting high-calorie foods that people often overeat.

 However, overeating probably isn’t a concern of yours.